Teoroo-CMC/PiNN/doc/datasets/implemented.rst

 Numpy dataset
 -------------

-Another easy way to generate you own dataset is to store the data as a dictionary of numpy arrays.
+Another easy way to generate your own dataset is to store the data as a dictionary of numpy arrays.
 See how it's done in the :doc:`toy problem
 <../notebooks/Learn_LJ_potential>`.